midhunbiju/user-admin-wizard/README.md

 # User Administration Wizard

-I am often asked to help resolve Permission issues, especially on implementations that grown over time, and have had several different administrators.
+I am often asked to help resolve Permission issues, especially on implementations that grown over time and have had several different administrators.
 I developed a small utility that allows rapid navigation of the Identity hierarchy for a User.

 1. Import this Package as Root account (required because it adds an Action to the User itemType).
 2. Select a User from the main grid, and right mouse to open the wizard.
 You can double-click on any node in the Identity hierarchy to open that Identity for modification.